Nominate now for the ECLD WA Sector Awards

 The ECLD WA Sector Awards are a testament to the incredible impact ECEC sector professionals have on shaping the lives of children, nurturing their growth and development.
 Your dedication shines brightly, and we’re honoured to celebrate your achievements!

 Nominations can be made online.
-Remember to upload all necessary attachments through the online form, including your statement of support.
+Remember to upload all necessary attachments through the online form, including your Statement of Support.

 For a full description of each award, scroll down.
 Explore award categories in more detail, criteria and general eligibility information.